csommerl/js120/lesson4/lesson4_notes.md

 ### Polymorphism through Inheritance

-Polymorphism through inheritance occurs by having a class with an instance method and all instances of that class & its sub-types either 1. inherit the method from the class's prototype object, or 2. inherit a method with the same name from a sub-type's prototype object.
+**Polymorphism through inheritance** occurs when there is a class with an instance method and all instances of that class & its sub-types either 1. inherit the method from the class's prototype object, or 2. inherit a method with the same name from a sub-type's prototype object.
 In the latter case, the sub-type's method *overrides* the super-type's method.

 Example: `toString`: